UniAP2022/UniAP/README.md

 https://user-images.githubusercontent.com/97931505/168720913-6a396729-3553-4263-a8cd-166c93d25064.mov

 Ground truth: "and forgotten to brush his hair it pointed every which way his legs were dark his feet black and his toes white his ears were without any hair at all".

+Transcript: "and forgotten to brush his hair it pointed every which way his legs were dark his feet black and his toes white his ears were without any hair at all
+".

 Origin audio + Universal perturbaion (random-chunk, SNR:  30.18dB):